-JUnit has driven developers to understand the usefulness of tests, especially of unit tests when compared to any other testing framework.
+JUnit has driven developers to understand the usefulness of tests, especially of unit tests, when compared to any other testing framework.
 Leveraging a rather simple, pragmatic, and strict architecture, JUnit has been able to "infect" great number of developers.
 Do take a look at our tutorial on JUnit to have a good understanding of its features.
 JUnit, at the same time, has some shortcomings as well, which are listed below −

 Initially designed to enable unit testing only, now used for all kinds of testing.